qouteall/qouteall-blog/blog/2025/Traps to Developers.md

   - The standard doesn't put an upper limit on how much code point can a grapheme cluster contain.
 But implementations usually impose a limit for performance concerns.
 - Different in-memory string behaviors in different languages:
   - Rust use UTF-8 for in-memory string. `s.len()` gives byte count.
 Rust does not allow directly indexing on a `str`. `s.chars().count()` gives code point count.
 Rust is strict in UTF-8 code point validity (for example Rust doesn't allow subslice to cut on invalid code point boundary).
-  - Golang use UTF-8 for in-memory string. `len(s)` gives byte count. `s[i]` works same as byte array. `utf8.RuneCountInString(s)` gives code point count.
+  - Golang string has no constraint of encoding and is treated as byte array in language level.
+String length and indexing works same as byte array.
+But the most common encoding is UTF-8. `utf8.RuneCountInString(s)` gives code point count.
+[See also](https://go.dev/blog/strings)
-  - Java, C# and JS use UTF-16-like encoding for in-memory string.
+  - Java, C# and JS's string conceptually use UTF-16 encoding.
 UTF-16 works on 2-byte-units.
 But a code point can be 1 2-byte-unit or 2 2-byte-units (surrogate pair).
-Length of string is the unit count, not code point count.
+Length of string is the 2-byte-unit count, not code point count.
 Indexing works on 2-byte-units.
   - In Python, `len(s)` gives code point count.
 Indexing gives a string that contains one code point.
   - In C++, `std::string` has no constraint of encoding.
 It can be seen as a wrapper of `std::vector<char>`.
 String length and indexing is based on bytes.
   - No language mentioned above do string length and indexing based on grapheme cluster.